 On completion of the tender process, all related documentation must be filed in a master file and retained for a period appropriate to the contract.
-These will be retained within the appropriate document retention period then destroyed

 43. The Use of Standard Documents

 Standard documents for the procurement of goods and services are maintained and updated by the Procurement Manager.
 Contract Responsible Officers are required to use the source documentation in the Procurement Journey to ensure that they are always using the most recent guidance and templates for each procurement process undertaken.